awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 1. Verify that a cluster you created or restored has the parallel query feature available\.
 Use the same verification procedure as in [Creating a parallel query cluster using the CLI](#aurora-mysql-parallel-query-creating-cluster-cli)\.

-## Enabling and disabling parallel query<a name="aurora-mysql-parallel-query-enabling"></a>
+## Turning parallel query on and off<a name="aurora-mysql-parallel-query-enabling"></a>

 **Note**
- When parallel query is enabled, Aurora MySQL determines whether to use it at runtime for each query\.
+ When parallel query is turned on, Aurora MySQL determines whether to use it at runtime for each query\.
 In the case of joins, unions, subqueries, and so on, Aurora MySQL determines whether to use parallel query at runtime for each query block\.
 For details, see [Verifying which statements use parallel query](#aurora-mysql-parallel-query-verifying) and [How parallel query works with SQL constructs](#aurora-mysql-parallel-query-sql)\.

 ### Aurora MySQL 1\.23 and 2\.09 or higher<a name="aurora-mysql-parallel-query-enabling-modern"></a>

- In Aurora MySQL 1\.23 and 2\.09 or higher, you can enable and disable parallel query dynamically at both the global and session level for a DB instance by using the **aurora\_parallel\_query** option\.
+ In Aurora MySQL 1\.23 and 2\.09 or higher, you can turn on and turn off parallel query dynamically at both the global and session level for a DB instance by using the **aurora\_parallel\_query** option\.
 You can change the `aurora_parallel_query` setting in your DB cluster group to turn parallel query on or off by default\.

 ```
 mysql> select @@aurora_parallel_query;